wasmerio/winterjs/mozjs/mozjs/js/src/doc/Debugger/Debugger.md

 `set`: The native is the setter for a property being written to.
 `call`: Any call not fitting into the above categories.

 This method should return a [resumption value][rv] specifying how the debuggee's execution should proceed.
+If a return value is overridden for a constructor call, it must be an object.

 SpiderMonkey only calls `onNativeCall` hooks when execution is inside a debugger evaluation associated with the debugger that has the `onNativeCall`